 In some passive sentences, you can omit the actor.
 For example, “I was hugged” is a perfectly reasonable passive sentence, even though it is less informative with passive voice writing.

 When Not Use It

 First of all, the construction is wordy.
-The passive alternative to an active sentence is simply longer.
-Consider these two sentences: The passive voice almost always makes your message less clear.
-Your message is almost always made less clear by using the passive voice.
+Passive alternatives to active sentences are just longer.
+For example, consider these two sentences: “The passive voice almost always makes your message unclear”, and ”When you use the passive voice, your message almost always becomes less clear”.